OleLokison/Deep-learning-aim-assist/ReadMe.md

-View the PowerPoint to get project info.
+View the Power Point to get project info.
 ----------------------------------------

 The file to run is named K14!